 An initial eligibility determination may be made if Centrelink is satisfied that a claimant has provided sufficient information to enable a determination about their initial eligibility to be made in relation to the claim.

-An initial eligibility determination is made on the assumption that the state of affairs known at the time of making the determination will remain unchanged.
+An initial eligibility determination is made on the assumption that the state of affairs known at the time of making the determination will not change.
 In addition, a claimant who has an initial eligibility determination must notify Centrelink of anything that causes or is likely to cause the claimant to cease to be eligible for PLP.

 Employer determination

-If Centrelink makes an initial eligibility determination in relation to the maximum PPL period for the child, and the conditions for making an employer determination (1.1.E.60) are satisfied, then Centrelink must make an employer determination for the person and the person's employer that the person's employer is to provide PLP.
+If Centrelink makes an initial eligibility determination for PLP for a person, and the conditions for making an employer determination (1.1.E.60) are satisfied, then Centrelink must make an employer determination for the person and the person's employer that the person's employer is to provide PLP.

-If Centrelink has not made an initial eligibility determination for a person in relation to the maximum PPL period for the child, and Centrelink determines the person is payable in relation to that period, Centrelink must make an employer determination for the person and the person's employer if the conditions for making an employer determination are satisfied.
+If Centrelink has not made an initial eligibility determination, but has made a payability determination that PLP is payable to the person, Centrelink must make an employer determination for the person and the person's employer if the conditions for making an employer determination are satisfied.

 Centrelink is required to make an employer determination (that the person's employer is required to pay instalments) if the following conditions are met:

-• a payability determination or an initial eligibility determination for the person is in force in relation to the maximum PPL period for the child, and
+• a payability determination or an initial eligibility determination is in force for the person

-• that instalments are likely to be payable by the employer for at least 40 consecutive days that are week days (including PPL days (1.1.P.170) and flexible PPL days), and
+• instalments are likely to be payable by the employer for at least 40 consecutive flexible PPL days that are week days

 • the employer has an ABN.